Blackhawk (album)

 Blackhawk is the debut studio album by the American country music group of the same name.
 Released in 1994 on Arista Nashville, it was certified 2× Platinum by the RIAA for shipping two million copies.
 The album produced the singles "Goodbye Says It All", "Every Once in a While", "I Sure Can Smell the Rain", "Down in Flames", and "That's Just About Right".

 Contents

 Five singles were released from the album, four of which were top ten hits on the Billboard charts.
 The lead-off single "Goodbye Says It All" reached number 11.

 "Goodbye Says It All", "Every Once in a While", "I Sure Can Smell the Rain" and "That's Just About Right" all had accompanying music videos.
 "Love Like This" was later recorded by Carlene Carter and released as the first single from her 1995 album Little Acts of Treason.

 Critical reception

-CMT would later reflect that the album "unleash[ed] an electrifying three-part harmony with its luring grunge edge."
-The network also lauded the songwriting skills displayed and the "scorching rock-belted instrumentation."
+An uncredited review in Billboard was favorable toward Paul's lead vocals and the band's Southern rock influences, but thought tracks such as "Goodbye Says It All" were "down the middle".
+New Country writer Michael Hight thought the band's harmonies were reminiscent of Bread and Crosby, Stills, Nash & Young, although he also criticized some of the songs' lyrics.
+Greg Burliuk of The Kingston Whig-Standard was more favorable, highlighting the band's vocal harmony and saying that they "attack each song vigorously".